OpenDDS/OpenDDS/docs/news.d/enum_str_content_filtering.rst

 .. news-prs: 4038
-.. news-push: Fixes
+.. news-start-section: Fixes
 - Fixed a bug in content filtering with enum comparisons on serialized samples
-.. news-pop
+.. news-end-section